Use electricity websites for kids to round out your energy unit. Kids read informational text, study diagrams, and explore interactive simulations.

 - Circuit Construction Kit: DC – This online kit lets kids play with batteries and bulbs.
 First, they pull pieces onto the board.
 Then they connect them with wires.

 “Wow, these electricity websites for kids really rock,” said Mr. Frank.
 “I’m so psyched for this unit!”
 Ms. Sneed nodded as that famous teacher smile spread across her face.
+What a boost for her physical science curriculum!

 Over the course of her career, Ms. Sneed realized that there were 6 steps to enjoy teaching.
 In order to survive, she had to organize, plan, and simplify.
 Then, to thrive, Ms. Sneed needed to learn, engage, and finally – dive in!
 Follow the Fabulous Teaching Adventures of Ms. Sneed and learn how you can enjoy teaching too.